Health and Travel Alerts Learn More Left arrow

 Standing on Montjuïc, the museum’s terrace looks out on popular Spanish landmarks such as the Sagrada Familia, the Gothic Quarter, and Montjuïc Castle.
 It also looks out on Plaça d’Espanya, with its Venetian towers, and Arenas de Barcelona.

-On a clear day, the Mediterranean makes a shimming backdrop to the city.
+On a clear day, the Mediterranean makes a shimming backdrop to the beautiful city.
 Later in the day, the lights of Barcelona twinkling into life make this a popular sunset viewing spot.

 Las Arenas de Barcelona